tmfg/digitraffic-cdk/marine/portcall-estimates/README.md

-# Digitraffic Marine - Portcall estimates stack
+# Portcall estimates & subscriptions

-In order to run tests with `npm run test` you need to set up the local database from the [digitraffic-marine project](https://github.com/tmfg/digitraffic-marine).
+In order to run tests with `npm run test` you need to set up:
+- The local database from the [digitraffic-marine project](https://github.com/tmfg/digitraffic-marine).
+- The *java* executable on your PATH needed by dynamodb-local